 The top three reasons you need your baby to do a few minutes of tummy time daily is:

-Begin at around two weeks (after his umbilical cord has fallen off and healed) with short sessions of 30 seconds to one minute.
+Begin at around two weeks (or after his umbilical cord has fallen off and healed) with short sessions of 30 seconds to one minute.
 Try placing your newborn belly-down on your chest or across your lap, just don’t do it directly after feeding your baby.

 You might find that your baby fusses during tummy time, but that is normal.
 Try to make tummy time part of your routine as soon as your baby is awake and alert (and never left unsupervised).
-After a diaper change is also a great time to roll him over and help him look at the world from a new angle.
-You also don’t have to be bound to the floor for tummy time - check out this post for alternatives that your baby won’t hate.
+After a diaper change is also a great time.
+You also don’t have to be bound to the floor for tummy time - check outthis post for alternatives that your baby won’t hate.

 2 min read